 All nationalities – except for India, Syria and Yemen – can obtain a visa on arrival at the airport.
-A tourist visa is valid for one month and costs around USD 55.
-A 3-day transit visa is also available at a cost of around USD 25.
+A tourist visa is valid for one month and costs around $55USD.
+A 3-day transit visa is also available at a cost of around $25USD.
 Proof of onward travel is also required.

 If you arrive by land, visa arrangements should be made in advance from a Djibouti embassy in a neighbouring country.
 Where there are no Djiboutian consulates, visas can often be acquired from French embassies.

 Leaving a small tip in restaurants is welcomed.

 WiFi is increasingly common in hotels and restaurants, and there are internet cafes across Djibouti City.
 USB internet dongles can be purchased and loaded with data from a local provider.

 Cell coverage is generally good across the country.
 Your phone may work on roaming, depending on your home network.
 You can also purchase a local SIM card for around $11USD.

 Very basic squat/pit toilets are the standard in Djibouti, except for western-style flushable toilets that are sometimes available in large hotels and other modern buildings.
 Carry your own supply of soap and toilet paper, as this is rarely provided.

 Tap water isn't considered safe for travellers to drink.
 For environmental reasons, try to avoid buying bottled water.
 Ask your leader and accommodation provider for local advice on where drinking water can be accessed.
 Also, avoid ice in drinks and peel fruit before eating.

 Credit cards are accepted at upmarket shops and hotels, though some will place a surcharge on the payment.